 Make today the day you commit to stopping the madness of addiction, once and for all.

-Find a powerful reason for doing so, in your children, your parents, yourself.
+Find a powerful reason for doing so, in your children, your parents, or yourself.
 You are worth it, and everyone’s rooting for you.

 RELATED: I’m Struggling, Help Me